Special Educational Needs

 Windlehurst School caters for students with Social, Emotional or Mental Health difficulties (SEMH).
 Almost all students will have additional complications (such as Attention Deficit or Autistic Spectrum Disorders) but all will display behaviours which act as a barrier to education and learning as well as impacting on other areas of the student’s life.
 The School’s SEN Co-ordinator is the Mr. T Kellett and Mrs. A. Bettles is the SEN representative on the Governing Board.

-The SEN Policy on the Policies section of this website explains the school’s procedures for identifying, assessing and supporting student’s needs.
+The SEN Policy (also available in the Policies section of this website) explains the school’s procedures for identifying, assessing and supporting student’s needs.

 Consultation with Parents

 The effectiveness of the provision for each student is reviewed, negotiated and planned each year at the student’s Annual Review meeting.
 In addition there are two Parent Days throughout the school year when every student’s progress in both learning and behaviour is discussed in detail.